|

 Mine like to climb on my computer desk.
 As soon as I say "NO" Larry

-will get down.
+would get down.

 The good part is, it seems, as they get older, they will calm down a